OpenRLHF/OpenRLHF/README.md

 ### Performance Tuning Guide

 To achieve optimal performance, we recommend allocating more nodes to the vLLM Engine.
 For example, for a 70B model with 32 A100 GPUs, it is advised to allocate more than 16 A100 GPUs to the vLLM Engine, 8 GPUs to the Actor model, and the remaining 8 GPUs to the Critic model.
-Additionally, enable the `--colocate_critic_reward`, `--colocate_actor_ref`, or `--ref_reward_offload (Optional)` options to merge nodes.
-Finally, you should increase the `rollout_micro_batch_size` (and minimize the TP size of vLLM engine) as much as possible, and avoid OOM (Out Of Memory) using `--packing_samples`.
-During the training phase, a larger `--micro_train_batch_size` is better.
+Additionally, enable the `--colocate_critic_reward`, `--colocate_actor_ref` options to merge nodes.
+Finally, you should increase the `rollout_micro_batch_size` (and minimize the TP size of vLLM engine) as much as possible.
+During the training phase, a larger `--micro_train_batch_size` is better and enable `--packing_samples`.
 Enable `enable_prefix_caching` in vLLM generation when `n_samples_per_prompt > 1`.
+When there are enough GPUs, please disable --adam_offload.

 ## Companies and Organizations using OpenRLHF